nikiforg/seafile_server/README.md

-This is a quick setup of a Seafile server used for self-hosting a File server/cloud solution.
+This is a quick setup of a self hosted HTTPS Seafile server used for file sharing/cloud solution.

 - Create a domain (example.com) and do port forwarding for ports 80 and 443 if needed (these need to be exposed for seafile to work).
 - Change example.com with personal domain in `nginx.conf.init_tmp`